kubevela/kubevela.github.io/docs/quick-start.md

 title: Deploy First Application
 ---

-> Before starting, please confirm that you've installed KubeVela Core and VelaUX in the control plane cluster based on [Install from Kubernetes cluster](./install.mdx)
+> Before starting, please confirm that you've installed KubeVela Core and VelaUX in the control plane cluster based on [Installation](./install.mdx)
 >
 > If you want to use KubeVela CLI for application delivery, please check [Deliver First Application](./end-user/quick-start-cli) in the Vela CLI manual.